 Next, give surface water a way to move away from your home.
 Make sure all gutters and down spouts are clear as soon as you can after the snow melts and before heavy rains begin.
 This year we had a ton of snow and it's melting late.
 This means, most likely, that when it does melt it will melt fast and be followed by rain.
 The first warm spring rains might even melt the snow.
 In this case, you may have water pooling close to your home in places it never has before.
 Find a way to move that water away from your home.

 Finally, if water has invaded your home, call a professional restoration company immediately.
 Don't delay.
 The longer you wait the worse it gets in regards to damage and cost.
 What you can see is often only part of the problem.
-With boroscopes, penetrating and non-pentrating moisture meters, and thermal imaging cameras a profressonoin restorer can find water where you can't.
+With boroscopes, penetrating and non-penetrating moisture meters, and thermal imaging cameras a profressional restorer can find water where you can't.
 This is important because any excess water left in your home will cause further damage, including the possibility of mold growth.

 I'm happy spring is arriving even as I write this blog.
 Let's all stay happy about this annual event by keeping the water only where we want it to be.